ak68a/ack/examples/local-did-host/README.md

 This example is a basic [Hono](https://hono.dev) server with dynamic `.well-known/did.json` routes, served at subpaths, by default on the host `0.0.0.0:3458`.
 There are 2 identities, `agent` and `controller`, served from the subpaths `/agent/.well-known/did.json` and `/controller/.well-known/did.json`, respectively.

 Per the `did:web` spec, the `did.json` file is a full DID Document.
-By its nature, the document does not chane often, and should typically be served as a static file from the server.
+By its nature, the document does not change often, and should typically be served as a static file from the server.
 In this example, we are building the DID Document dynamically per-request, which is not suitable for production environments.

 ## Getting Started